abhirup3193/interview-prep/AZURE-DATA-ENGINEERING-INTERVIEW-QUESTIONS.md

 >> Types of file formats in Azure

-	Avro: 	Row Based
+	- **Avro:** Row Based
 		Good for Transactional Work Loads

-	Parquet: Coulmn Based
+	- **Parquet:** Coulmn Based
 		 Good for Read Intensive Jobs like Analytical Workloads, Query Only Subset of a column, Query Optimization Features

-	ORC(Optimized Row Columnar): Similar to Parquet
-								 Works well with analytical worklaods
+	- **ORC(**Optimized Row Columnar**):** Similar to Parquet Works well with analytical worklaods
 		Hive Competable
 		Enable ACID properties

-	Atomicity - either the entire transaction takes place at once or doesn’t happen at all.
+	+ **Atomicity** - either the entire transaction takes place at once or doesn’t happen at all.
-	Consistancy - integrity constraints must be maintained so that the database is consistent before and after the transaction Isolation - Transactions occur independently without interference.
+	+ **Consistancy** - integrity constraints must be maintained so that the database is consistent before and after the transaction
+	+ **Isolation** - Transactions occur independently without interference.
-	Durabality- once the transaction has completed execution, transactions are permanenet even for system failures
+	+ **Durabality**- once the transaction has completed execution, transactions are permanenet even for system failures

 >> RDD vs DF - Which is Better and Why ?